Enterprise-CMCS/macpro-mdct-carts/services/database/YEARLY_UPDATE.md

 1. Navigate to the services/database/data/seed folder
 2. Open the seed-fmap.json file
 3. Add the data from the first table's rightmost column (The Enhanced federal medical assistance percentages).
-See prior heading for how to find this page.
+See [the readme](../../README.md) on how to find this
 4. Unlike ACS, all the data is located in this one file.
 Append the latest year's data to the bottom of the array.
 The format for this data is as follows:

 ```